 Let us deal with the first antithesis, concerning murder.
 In Matt.
 5.22 Jesus inserts an unusual statement, and one which is rarely mentioned by pastors or lecturers.
 Jesus says, “But I say to you, that whosoever is angry with his brother without a cause shall be in danger of the judgment.”
 A true slight may cause anger, but it should be dealt with appropriately, and settled without retribution.
 But to carry anger without cause allows that the anger should build, producing a kind of venom, a lowering of the mind and the emotional state.
 ‘Without cause’ shows a lack of forgiveness.
 This kind of anger does not open the door into the enlightened vision.

 ‘Without cause’ does not allow any platform for spiritual growth or development of higher consciousness.
-Anger can be forgiven in an individual, but ‘without cause’ delivers a judgement.
-The judgment becomes internalized, not only due to the fact a judgment has been created and rendered, but also that there is no righteous cause that should foment such anger.
+Anger can be forgiven in an individual, but ‘without cause’ delivers a judgment.
+The judgment becomes internalized, not only due to the fact judgment has been created and rendered, but also that there is no righteous cause that should foment such anger.
 The mind becomes unwittingly suppressed, non-cognitive to the spiritual aspects of Jesus’ teachings, glossed over, and one could say unbalanced.
 Standing one-legged and shaking your fist at the sky is Cain mindedness.

-Jesus continues, “and whosoever shall say to his brother, ‘Raca’,”* which is then making a disdainful statement, derision or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say ‘Thou fool’ shall be in danger of hell fire,” means someone who has forsaken divine knowledge, one who operates of a wrathful vanity.
-That person who carries bitterness or hatred has now put himself in a position to not only be judged, but also condemned!
+Jesus continues, “…and whosoever shall say to his brother, ‘Raca’,”* which is then making a disdainful statement, derision or cursing them. “…shall be in danger of the Sanhedrin,” means to be judged by the local Sanhedrin. “… but whoever shall say ‘Thou fool’ shall be in danger of hellfire,” means someone who has forsaken divine knowledge, one who operates of a wrathful vanity.
+That person who carries bitterness or hatred has now put himself in a position to not only be judged but also condemned!

 Jesus is no longer talking about the crime of murder itself, but that anger and wrath destroy the heart condition of the man.
 Unknowingly, the man spiritually rends himself asunder.
-The pathway of heart and mind becomes abused.
-The man’s pathway begins to slip from his fingers, and in effect he has condemn himself!
+The pathway of heart and mind become abused.
+The man’s pathway begins to slip from his fingers, and in effect, he has condemn himself!
 Jesus addresses the crowd in the most personal manner, heartfelt, yet specific and clear.
 He does not teach the way of men, he teaches the Way of God.

-The pathway of heart and mind teaches to avoid such a trap.
+The pathway of heart and mind teaches us to avoid such a trap.
 Better to release the heart to the spirit, discover its wounds and begin to heal, than to doctor yourself with excuses, grudges, explanations.
-The simplicity of such an approach has the power to shatter the heart’s complexities, even if the individual may not understand such complexities, and of a nature orders the mind and provides peace.
+The simplicity of such an approach has the power to shatter the heart’s complexities, even if the individual may not understand such complexities, and by nature orders the mind and provides peace.
 Even as Jesus speaks, the logic of the world is replaced with the presence of the Spirit.

 Something must activate the process: to reach out, to pray, to ask or knock or seek, and it is here Jesus speaks of what must be the core of the Way, which is forgiveness-love.
 These two attributes work in tandem, and with the addition of faith a triad of sound spiritual strength and performance is established.
 To forgive your way out of this condition, as verses 23 & 24 refer to: “…be reconciled to your brother, and then come and offer thy gift (sacrifice, prayer or attribution).”
 It is hard to love when you are unforgiving.
 Forgiveness becomes the first order of your day, it is first in importance.